wp-statistics/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.6.2 =
+* Release Date: September 5, 2015
+* Added: Search table to the empty table list.
+* Added: Search table size to the optimization page.
+* Added: Updated SQL calls to the pages table to use $wpdb->prepare() to protect against SQL inject attacks.
+* Fixed: Check of $wp_roles type as it is an object and not an array which caused only admins to be able to view the statistics.
+* Fixed: Top referring only displayed search engines.
+* Updated: Layout of the maintenance tab.

 = 9.6.1 =
 * Release Date: September 4, 2015
 * Fixed: Error with undeclared global $WP_Statistics when updating the database.